Job growth that surpasses all U.S. counties illuminates office demand

 Seventeen-thousand, three-hundred and fifty-nine.

 What does this number mean to the JLL Nashville office?
 17,359 is the number of minutes six of our team members have accumulated in the Active for Life Challenge (AFL).
-Beginning on August 8th continuing through September 13th, six JLL Nashville team members joined the company’s national campaign to engage in more active lifestyles.
-The… Read More
+Beginning on August 8th continuing through September 13th, six JLL Nashville team members joined the company’s national campaign to engage in more… Read More

 Vacancy rates continue to decline as Class A space is in high demand

 Mid-year 2015 marks another historic low for vacancy rates in Nashville’s office market.
-Compared to 10.4 percent in the second quarter of 2014, overall market vacancy for the second quarter of 2015 finished at 7.5 percent, according to JLL’s new Nashville Office… Read More
+Compared to 10.4 percent in the second quarter of 2014, overall market vacancy for the second quarter of 2015 finished at 7.5 percent, according to JLL’s… Read More

 Nashville’s sizzling office market showed no signs of slowing down in the first three months of 2015, ending the first quarter with a 7.5 percent overall vacancy rate, a near-historic low, according to JLL’s new Nashville Office Insight Q1 2015 report.
 The overall average direct asking rent climbed slightly from the preceding quarter, to $22.35 per square foot, still well below the national average.

 Nashville’s office sector ended 2014 on a strong note to remain on the national radar.
 The demand for Class A office space shows no signs of slowing down in both the urban and suburban markets, and the vacancy rate for Class A office space in the metro area continued to decline, reaching 3.5 percent overall, according to JLL’s new Nashville Office Insight Q4 2014 report.… Read More